Our very small butterfly garden:

 2. Cut the plastic bags into streamers that measure about 2" x 18".
 You'll need about 6 strips.

-5. Roll out more tape sticky side up, do not cut.
+4. Line up the bottom of the plastic ring with the bottom of the tape that has the streamers and roll the ring along the tape making sure that there are enough streamers for the size of the bottle.
+If there are not enough streamers, add more.
+Cut the tape.5.
+Roll out more tape sticky side up, do not cut.
 Line up the top of the plastic ring with the top of the tape and roll covering the entire ring.
 Cut the tape.
-(This step is purely decorative, if you can call duct tape decoration.)6.
-Punch 3 holes in the plastic ring at the top of the windsock.
-Trying to place them an equal distance from each other.
+(This step is purely decorative, if you can call duct tape decoration.)

 7. Tie a string to each hole.
 Tie the strings together so it forms a tri-pod in the center of the windsock with a longer piece to tie the windsock up with.
 (Sorry I don't have a better picture of how I do this, but I think you get the gist.)